bcoles/kasld/docs/testing.md

 The check reads nothing but the presence of the constraint, and not how the line is spaced.
 Two earlier forms failed open.
-The first matched confidence literals in the source text, so the commonest spelling of all — inheriting an observation's confidence into a value the rule *computed* from that observation — carried no literal to match and passed unexamined; where a rule computes rather than reads, the arithmetic between the fact and the constraint is what needs review, and no pattern-matching on confidence can see it.
+The first matched confidence literals in the source text.
+The commonest spelling of all carries no literal to match — inheriting an observation's confidence into a value the rule *computed* from that observation — so it passed unexamined.
+Where a rule computes rather than reads, the arithmetic between the fact and the constraint is what needs review, and no pattern-matching on confidence can see it.
 The second scanned only rule files, so a rule emitting through a shared helper in `engine_rules.h` named no op of its own and went unreviewed — which is how an unsound `C_STRIDE` reached the guaranteed window on arm64.
 Helpers are now